SuperBean-Dong/paper_EHTG-IES/README.md

-# The codes for Refined Modeling and Co-Optimization of Electricity-Hydrogen-Thermal-Gas Integrated Energy System with Hybrid Energy Storage.
+# The codes for 《Refined Modeling and Co-Optimization of Electricity-Hydrogen-Thermal-Gas Integrated Energy System with Hybrid Energy Storage》, which is published in 《Applied Energy》.